 - Have you received a product sample that meets your requirements?

 If you can answer yes to all the above questions, a basic quality audit may be all you need for reassurance to manage your risk.
-On the other hand, if you have concerns about any of the above points, a comprehensive quality audit might be warranted.
+On the other hand, if you have concerns about any of the above points, an extensive factory audit might be warranted.

 Any reputable supplier should be willing to accept a quality audit before you place an order.
 Consider any unwillingness to be a “red flag” and a good reason to look for an alternative supplier.